 As chief nursing officer, I want to thank you for considering a career at Northern Light Eastern Maine Medical Center.
-Nurses who choose Northern Light Eastern Maine Medical Center instantly become part of a long tradition of remarkable care provided in a progressive, innovative nursing setting that is second to none in eastern, quality patient care every day when I talk to our nurses and round with our patients.
+Nurses who choose Northern Light Eastern Maine Medical Center instantly become part of a long tradition of remarkable care provided in a progressive, innovative nursing setting that is second to none in eastern, northern, and central Maine.
+I see how this tradition translates to quality patient care every day when I talk to our nurses and round with our patients.